Natalia430/oop3-assignment-700645/README.md

 * Notes

 - **Real API integration is not included** due to lack of keys, but stub methods are clearly separated and easy to replace.
+I had authentification trouble..
 - Code is structured using proper MVC principles and is cleanly documented for extension.

 * Author